Aosotsi/OEISA007063/README.md

 While the question has been computationally investigated by Enrique Pérez Herrero (from 1 to 20,000) and numerous others, a comprehensive proof has been elusive; until now.

-## The Proof Strategy: The Funnel Lemma
+## Proof Strategy: Constructing A Funnel Lemma

 This work proves that, **yes, every integer is eventually expelled**.
 The proof proceeds by contradiction.